-Nowadays, owning a sewing machine to work on leather items or any other heavy-duty materials is at everyone’s reach thanks to the inexpensive cost of hand-operated sewing machines.
+Nowadays, owning a leather stitching machine to work on different leather items or any other heavy-duty materials is at everyone’s reach thanks to the inexpensive cost of hand-operated sewing machines.

-In this article not only will you find prices for all pockets but different machine styles for every leather crafter.
+In this article you will find prices for all pockets as well as several machine styles for every leather crafter.
 Stay tuned, and be amazed by the list of hand crank sewing machines for leather that we have chosen for you.